geonetwork/core-geonetwork/docs/manual/docs/administrator-guide/configuring-the-catalog/user-interface-configuration.md

 -   **Home page**: Select this check box to determine whether the Logo and Link to the Home Page are visible in the top toolbar.
 If not set, no logo and link is shown.
 -   **Application URL**: Define the URL for the home page.
 In the majority of cases this can be left as the default.
+-   **Show search box**: Select this check box to determine whether the search box is visible on the home page.
+-   **Show social bar in footer**: Select this check box to show the social media bar in the footer of the home page.
+-   **Show mosaic**: Select this check box to determine whether the featured records mosaic is visible on the home page.
+-   **Show maps**: Select this check box to determine whether the maps panel is visible on the home page.
 -   **Fluid container for Home and Search**: Select this check box to determine whether the search box is full width in the browser page or if it is fixed width and centred.

 ![](img/ui-settings-homepage.png)